bcgov/cas-cif/docs/developer-guide.md

 cd app && yarn test
 ```

-Front-end unit tests are snapshot-based.
+Front-end unit tests include snapshots.
 Work that changes the DOM will result in a diff from the last accepted snapshot and cause related tests to fail.
 You can update the snapshots and review / accept the diff with `yarn test -u`.

 ### Database Unit Tests with pgTAP